tsotchke/spin_based_neural_network/README.md

 This project is licensed under the MIT License.

 ## Conclusion
 The **Spin-Based Neural Computation Framework** provides a versatile platform for studying quantum systems, complex spin interactions, and energy-based learning model approaches to neural networks, making it ideal for researchers exploring quantum computing, spintronics, mathematical physics, complexity, and AI.
-By integrating reinforcement learning and comprehensive spin models, enabling exploration of quantum-inspired neural networks and physics-informed learning.
-It encourages insightful exploration into physical systems and computational physics.
+By integrating reinforcement learning and comprehensive spin models, enabling exploration of quantum-inspired neural networks and physics-informed learning, it encourages insightful exploration into physical systems and computational physics.